aperofsky/markdown-cv/index.md

 ## Teaching and Mentoring Experience
 ### Student mentoring
 `Jun 2024`
 **Tutor, [Complexity 72h](https://complexity72h.com/): *Interdisciplinary workshop for young researchers in complex systems***, Carlos III University de Madrid, Spain.
 Led a team of 5 graduate students in carrying out a research project within 3 days (i.e., 72h).
-Project title: “Impacts of COVID-19 restrictions on mobility networks and the spread of endemic respiratory viruses.” [*medRxiv* preprint](https://doi.org/10.1101/2024.09.13.24313667)
+Project title: “Impacts of COVID-19 restrictions on mobility networks and the spread of endemic respiratory viruses” [preprint](https://doi.org/10.1101/2024.09.13.24313667)

 `Summer 2012, 2016`
 **Master’s student mentoring in primate field ecology, Department of Animal Biology, University of Antananarivo, Madagascar**.
 Mentored and trained two Malagasy Masters’ students in field techniques, data collection, and specimen preservation at Kirindy Mitea National Park, Madagascar.
 Guided mentees in developing independent research projects and helped them connect their work to broader questions in primatology and animal behavior.<br/>